Underfloor heating with carpet

 Do you need to use under carpet heating thermostat?

-Using a thermostat with under carpet heating, you say?
-Absolute game-changer, that is!
-Think of it as the remote control for your toasty floors.
-Set it to your ideal temp - remember, about 27 degrees is spot on - and let it do its thing.
-Whether you're out and about or snuggled up at home, that little gadget'll keep your floors just how you like 'em.
-No fuss, no bother.
-It's like having your own personal foot-warmer that knows exactly what you want.
-Get yourself one, and you'll wonder how you ever lived without it.
-It's a no-brainer, really!
+Using a thermostat with under carpet heating is a real game-changer!
+It's like having a remote control for your warm floors.
+Set it to your perfect temperature – around 27°C – and let it do all the work.
+Whether you're out or at home, this handy gadget will keep your floors just the way you want them, with no hassle.
+It's like having a personal foot-warmer that knows exactly what you need.
+Once you get one, you'll wonder how you ever managed without it.
+It’s a must-have!

 Is it safe to use underfloor heating and carpets?